whlduzou/Final-Project-Wang-Hanlin/README.md

 ## Using people in mechanical ventilation beds data to simulate the number of covid-19 cases

-When reviewing the data, there is data missing in the beds data, hence a quadratic imputation has been used to impute the data of beds from 5 Mar 2020 to 1 Apr 2020
+When reviewing the data, there is **data missing in the beds and in hospital data**, hence a quadratic imputation has been used to impute these data.

 ### Assumptions and Simulation